tncma/kyc/README.md

 *Technical Details:*

+      1. Responsive UI (Works on smart phones, tablets)
-      1. All open source technologies (OpenStreetMaps, Leaflet.js)
+      2. All open source technologies (OpenStreetMaps, Leaflet.js)
-      2. Flexibility to connect to any data source (via http)
+      3. Flexibility to connect to any data source (via http)
-      3. Can be easily adapted to Indian languages (I18n)
+      4. Can be easily adapted to Indian languages (I18n)

 **Team:**